 As well as being simple and quick, the materials list is minimal.
-All you’ll need to make your own paper storage sacks is a large piece of brown wrapping paper (the type used to wrap parcels for posting), gold spray paint, and tape.
+All you’ll need to make your own paper storage sack is a large piece of brown wrapping paper (the type used to wrap parcels for posting), gold spray paint, and tape.
 I used washi tape to make it a feature, but you could use clear tape or double sided tape.

 Prepare the paper by spraying one side gold.
 Make sure you do this outside or somewhere well ventilated.
 I like to spray a few large pieces at a time then even if I don’t use them straight away I add them to my paper stash.
 Cut the paper to size – to make the small sack, I used paper 32 x 20cm (roughly 12 x 8 inches).